27th Engineer Battalion (United States): History

 In November 2001, they joined Operations Joint Guardian.
-Since the beginning of the War on Terror, they have worked on several projects in Iraq and Afghanistan.
+Since the beginning of the war on terror, they have worked on several projects in Iraq and Afghanistan.
+In March 2003, the Light Equipment Platoon from Bravo Company (Rough Terrain), augmented with a squad of combat engineers, was attached to the 3rd Battalion, 75th Ranger Regiment for the invasion of Iraq in support of Operation Iraqi Freedom.
+Members of Bravo Company conducted a combat airborne operation onto H-1 Airfield, west of Ramadi, Iraq, on March 28, 2003.
+The unit cleared the airfield of dirt piles, trucks, tanks, and other debris, enabling the forward movement of Special Operations units for the attack on Baghdad.
 In January 2003, the 27th's Company C became the first counter-mine company in the Army since the Vietnam War.
 They used both mechanical clearance equipment and modern mine detectors to clear hundreds of thousands of square meters of land mines and other explosives at Bagram Airfield so the airfield could expand.
 The soldiers have received decorations such as the Silver Star and Soldier's Medal in addition to unit citations.
 The company received two Meritorious Unit Commendations for its actions in Afghanistan.

 All lettered companies of the 27th were inactivated at Ft.
 Campbell in October 2008 before being deployed to Afghanistan in December 2009 where they worked on route clearance duty, responsible for clearing roadside bombs and other improvised explosive devices planted by insurgents.
 The battalion was given a Meritorious Unit Commendation for their service.
 As of October 1999, they had the last and only airborne well driller detachment/platoon left in the United States Army.
 As of 2014, the 27th's 57th Sapper Company is the only company in the Army that specializes in rough terrain airborne insertion.
 In addition to their field action, the HHC 27th Engineer Battalion has built a mock kill house for urban actions training; renovated their company's offices; built a FSC company area; erected a rappel tower at a high school in North Carolina; and extended a runway at a municipal airport in North Carolina.